-Hamad Al Ibrahim is a policy researcher at RAND and a Ph.D. candidate at the Pardee RAND Graduate School.
-Prior to joining Pardee RAND, he was the executive vice president for Research and Development at Qatar Foundation.
+Hamad Al-Ibrahim is an assistant policy researcher at RAND and a Ph.D. candidate at the Pardee RAND Graduate School.
+Prior to joining Pardee RAND, he was the executive vice president for research and development at Qatar Foundation.

-A passionate advocate for a knowledge-based economy, Al Ibrahim created a unified, evidence-based R&D policy at the national level while at the foundation.
-Using his experience in managing data sets and building systems to help planning and evaluating organizations, but also his experience as a surgeon, he approached R&D from a multidisciplinary perspective, involving the stakeholders in critical decision making.
-He created new funding mechanisms promoting public-private consortiums and incentivized local, private industry to get involved in co-funding research and partnering with academia.
+A passionate advocate for a knowledge-based economy, Al-Ibrahim created a unified, evidence-based R&D policy at the national level while at the foundation.
+Using his experience in managing data sets and building systems to help evaluate organizations, but also his experience as a surgeon, he approached R&D from a multidisciplinary perspective, involving stakeholders in critical decision-making.
+He created new funding mechanisms promoting public-private consortiums and incentivized local and private industries to get involved in co-funding research and partnering with academia.

 As chairman of Qatar Science and Technology Park, Al-Ibrahim broadened the financial support mechanisms for startups in Qatar and directly introduced Qatar's business environment to U.S. startups.
 He used the uncertainties related to the creation of new startups in Qatar as windows of opportunity to diversify the economy and strengthen Qatar's path toward a sustainable economy.

 Al-Ibrahim is focusing, in his dissertation, on exploring methods of integrating artificial intelligence into the decision-making process in funding agencies.

 Al-Ibrahim has a medical degree from the Royal College of Surgeons, Ireland, an EMBA from HEC Paris, and an M.Phil. from Pardee RAND Graduate School.
 His research interests include innovation policy, health policy, research impact evaluation, and artificial intelligence.